 The EGSnrc code system is a general-purpose software toolkit that can be applied to build Monte Carlo simulations of coupled electron-photon transport, for particle energies ranging from 1 keV to 10 GeV.

-EGSnrc is an extended and improved version of the original EGS package developed at the Stanford Linear Accelerator Center in the 1970s.
-The NRC version offers improved accuracy and precision in charged particle transport mechanics and atomic scattering cross-section data.
-It also features a rich C++ geometry library for quickly defining the geometry of complex simulation environments and particle sources.
+EGSnrc is an extended and improved version of the EGS4 code system developed jointly by NRC and the Stanford Linear Accelerator Center in the 1980s (WR Nelson, H Hirayama, DWO Rogers.
+The EGS4 code system, Report SLAC-265, 1985).
+The EGSnrc implementation improves the accuracy and precision of the charged particle transport mechanics and the atomic scattering cross-section data (I Kawrakow.
+Accurate condensed history Monte Carlo simulation of electron transport.
+I. EGSnrc, the new EGS4 version.
+Medical physics 27, 2000).
+It also comprises a C++ geometry library for defining the geometry of complex simulation environments and particle sources.

 EGSnrc works on GNU/Linux, Unix, Mac OS X and Windows.
 EGSnrc is a set of source files and utilities to build your own Monte Carlo simulations.
 As such, it is not a stand-alone software and requires the following:

 - Fortran, C and C++ compilers

 - The GNU make utility